input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0005-flutter-app.md

         - flutter
 ---

---- *This is a template ADR to be copied and completed when adding new ADR* ---

 ## Context

 Our goal for the Catalyst Voices Frontend App is to establish a structure that ensures scalability,